 Mariners Harbor Playground

-Until the early part of the 20th century, two large, long-term employers dominated the local economy of Richmond Terrace.
-These were Brewer’s Dry Dock and the Bethlehem Steel Shipyard.
-During World War II (1914-1918), Bethlehem workers produced a significant percentage of the aircraft used by the U.S. Navy.
-Between 1942 to 1944, the shipyard provided one-tenth of the Navy destroyer planes, including 75 landing craft.
-The company fell on hard times in the ten years following the war, finally closing in 1958.
+Until the early 20th century, the local economy of Richmond Terrace was dominated by Brewer’s Dry Dock and the Bethlehem Steel Shipyard.
+During World War II, Bethlehem workers produced a significant percentage of the aircraft used by the U.S. Navy.
+Between 1942 to 1944, the shipyard provided one-tenth of the Navy’s destroyer planes and 75 landing craft.
+The company closed in 1958.

-The City acquired this site in August 1912.
+The City acquired this site from the Sinking Fund (now a defunct government body) in August 1912.
 Fourteen years later, the City transferred the property to Parks.
-It opened as Mariner’s Harbor Playground on December 10, 1934 with a basketball/volleyball court, a playground, and a spray shower.
-The site name was changed several times over the years, to Mariner’s Playground in 1996 and to Harbor Playground in 1997, before its original name was recently reinstated.
+It opened as Mariner’s Harbor Playground on December 10, 1934 with a basketball and volleyball court, a playground, and a spray shower.
+The site name changed several times over the years, to Mariner’s Playground in 1996 and to Harbor Playground in 1997, before its original name was reinstated.